Elizabeth, mother of John the Baptist: Biblical narrative

 According to the account, the angel Gabriel was then sent to Nazareth in Galilee to her relative Mary, a virgin, betrothed to a man called Joseph, and informed her that she would conceive by the Holy Spirit and bring forth a son to be called Jesus.
-Mary was also informed that her "relative Elizabeth" had begun her sixth month of pregnancy, and Mary traveled to "a town in the hill country of Judah", to visit Elizabeth.
+Mary was also informed that her "relative Elizabeth" had begun her sixth month of pregnancy, and Mary travelled to "a town in the hill country of Judah", to visit Elizabeth.

 When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.
 In a loud voice she exclaimed: "Blessed are you among women, and blessed is the fruit of thy womb.
 But why am I so favored, that the mother of my Lord should come to me?
 As soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy.
 Blessed is she who has believed that the Lord would fulfill his promises to her!"